nicolas-sitylb/docs/glossary/index.rst

 C
 =

-* Coating : A layer of any substance used as cover, decoration, or finish.
-(Source : GDT)
+* Coating: A layer of any substance used as cover, decoration, or finish.
+(Source: GDT)

 D
 =